bass-KJY/nlp-shakespeare-vs-Marlowe-analysis/README.md

   - Embedded each sentence using MiniLM
   - Calculated cosine similarity between play pairs
   - Kept only scores ≥ 0.7

 ![Sentence_Similarity](images/Sentence_Similarity.png)
+- Sentence similarity could not be used as an accurate measure, as there are many expressions frequently appearing in plays (indicated by blue boxes).
+However, in some cases, similar rhymes could be observed (indicated by red boxes).
 ---

 ## Results Summary